mongodb/mongosql/README.md

 - `mongodb`

 ### Integration Tests
-The BI Connector's integration tests verify that we return correct results for a variety of SQL queries.
-Our integration tests are broken up into a number of "suites": `blackbox`, `integration`, `tableau`, `tdvt`, and `tpch`.
-The `integration` suite is written by the BI Connector dev team; the others are third-party test suites adapted for use in our testing framework.
+The BI Connector's internal integration tests verify that we return correct results for a variety of SQL queries.
+Our integration tests are broken up into a number of "suites": `blackbox`, `internal`, `tableau`, `tdvt`, and `tpch`.
+The `internal` suite is written by the BI Connector dev team; the others are third-party test suites adapted for use in our testing framework.

 If you haven't already dowloaded all of our integration test data, you can do